 Apple wine, hard cider, peach wine, apricot wine, delicious!

 Yes, so far, you’ve only managed to make wine.

 Before your wine becomes brandy, you’ll have to distill it.

 Truth be told, this process might get a little tricky and technical.
 But don’t worry because you’re in good hands.
-Just follow us along, and you’ll end up with your delicious peach brandy, apple brandy, or whatever brandy you desire!
+Just follow us along, and you’ll end up with your delicious peach brandy, apple brandy, or whatever fruit brandy you desire!

 Step 1: Get Your Dutch Oven and Still Ready

 If you don’t have a dutch oven, we recommend using a large stove-friendly container as long as it can fit your still.

 - Put your dutch oven on your stovetop or burner, and place the still in the center.